3laa3bdelgawad/3laa3bdelgawad/README.md

-I'm Alaa Abdelgawad   Data analyst passionate about turning raw data into actionable insights that drive business decisions.
+I'm Alaa Abdelgawad.
+Data analyst passionate about turning raw data into actionable insights that drive business decisions.
 I love uncovering patterns and trends that others may miss, and I'm always exploring new tools and techniques to improve my data analysis skills.
 My goal is to help organizations unlock the power of their data to drive innovation and growth. my  skills includes:
 - Python
 - SQL